-dsk3d [ontions] dsk3d options is the command that invokes the debugger. supply the debugger with additional information.
-Table 7-1 li options. sts the debugger options; the following subsections describe the
+dsk3d [options] dsk3d is the command that invokes the debugger. options supply the debugger with additional information.

+Table 7-1 lists the debugger options; the following subsections describe some of the more commonly used options.

 Table 7-1.
 Summary of Debugger Options